Cluster sets training method - how and when to use in your workouts

 Supersetting and Tri-setting does not have to be mutually exclusive from cluster sets.
 You can easily perform cluster sets on an exercise while also supersetting it with another movement, simply use the longer rest period taken between sets and perform another exercise for a more traditional set-rep protocol.
 For example; perform a 3x3 cluster of hang power cleans, then during the 90 seconds rest between sets, go and perform a set of 8 reps on the seated row.

-Cluster sets offer several advantages for those looking to enhance their training efficiency
+Aside from the time efficiency savings, and compared to traditional sets, clusters offer several advantages for those looking to enhance their training efficiency and make incredible gains.

 Less fatigue accumulation, higher bar speed